The UK’s best clubs, hubs and co-working spaces for entrepreneurs

 Membership Price: £10 per day – £150 per month

 Converted from a 2,000 sq ft Victorian Warehouse in the city centre, Fruitworks is Canterbury’s first and only co-working space.
 After lovingly restoring the building themselves in 2011, the passion for this project from Liam Gooding and his colleagues at Fruitbowl Media is clear in all aspects of this truly unique space.
 Being mostly a community of tech start-ups, Fruitworks seems to have been inspired by the Silicon Valley school of office space offering its users a “Google inspired” chill-out area complete with a fully-stocked beer fridge, pool table, ping-pong table and a 100” cinema/gaming screen.
 But with a busy calendar of networking and workshop events, the focus is clearly on helping start-ups and small businesses grow and thrive through collaboration and innovation.
 As well as superfast Wi-Fi, a meeting space and unlimited free tea and coffee, Fruitworks goes one step further with unlimited free cereal and fruit.
-To top it off all this is offered at a very reasonable £200 per month for unlimited access and £60 for two days a week.
+To top it off all this is offered at a very reasonable £220 per month for unlimited access and a reserved desk or just £70 for two days a week hotdesking.

-Membership Price: From £79 per desk per week
+Membership Price: From £343 per a standard desk per month

 Membership Price: £10 per day to £100 per month